-Q.-Wore they masked?
+Q.-Were they masked?
 A.-No, Sir, but they all wore goggles, and their faces were covered with red dust.
-I turned to Waltes Gann and said: "Let's go to the house, there's something to be doing."
+I turned to Walter Gann and said: "Let's go to the house, there's something to be doing."
 We went to the house and Mrs. Frey had breakfast ready for us in about five minutes.
-We ate, and I got my car started and we put out for Marietts.
+We ate, and I got my car started and we put out of Marietta.

-Mr. Frey said he passed the scene of

-the hanging without noticing anything out of the way.
+Mr. Frey said he passed the scene of Mr. Frey said he passed the scene of the hanging without noticing anything out of the way.

-"I had no idea anything had happened that close to my home," he said, "I came on to town, but didn't see anything yet.
+"I had no idea anything had happened that close to my home," he said.
+"I came on to town, but didn't see anything yet.
 I came to the cemetery where Mary Phagan is buried, but there was nothing there.
-I came back into Marietta, and met Gus Benson, who said: 'Bill, those automobiles turned in the road by your gin.'
-I drove right back to the gin, and when we reached the oak grove there was the body of Frank hanging.
+I came back into Marietta, and met Gus Benson, who said: 'Bill, those automobiles turned in the road by your gin,' I drove right back to the gin, and when we reached the oak grove there was the body of Frank hanging.
 I looked at him, but didn't put my hands on him."